duarteocarmo/automation-post/report-automation-part-2.md

     return no_extension_name
 ```

-Then, we must convert the notebook to an html file.
+Then, we must convert the notebook to an Html file.
 To do this, we create another function that calls the `nbconvert` command from the python interpreter.

 ```python
 import subprocess